 Here are some ways to use social media recruiting to its fullest potential as you source candidates:

 Digital communication channels make it easier and faster to connect with a wide swath of candidates relevant to your search.
 However, these channels also carry the cost of depersonalization.
 To new candidates, you’re just an avatar and a few lines of text.

 Live video helps to introduce some personality and humanity through digital platforms.
-It’s a chance to have a real time conversation with people who can bring value to your organization.
-Facebook, Instagram and Periscope all provide great solutions to help you interact with candidates.
+It’s a chance to have a real-time conversation with people who can bring value to your organization.
+Facebook, Instagram, and Pinterest all provide great solutions to help you interact with candidates.

 Assess your company’s online reputation

 Similarly, a well-managed company reputation can be a powerful recruitment tool.
 When your reputation precedes you – and is positive – candidates will require less time to decide if they want to pursue opportunities with you.
 In fact, Forbes reported that 97% of business owners believe online reputation management is important to their company’s success.

 Look for ways to make an emotional connection with applicants by highlighting the achievements of your company’s current employees with videos and other social posts.

 If you use social media-based instant messaging to reach out to new candidates, you need to carefully manage your initial impression.
 Facebook Messenger and LinkedIn Messanger can facilitate a quick conversation with web users, but templated messages can seem spammy.

 Because everyone’s social profiles are unique, it’s important to do some research on anyone you plan on messaging.
 Find something that you can connect on, such as a recent post they shared.
 This shows you’re paying attention and you’re not just an emotionless robot.

 Be a valuable networker